Graphic Packaging Holding (GPK)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Graphic Packaging Holding’s EPS grew at a spectacular 14.7% compounded annual growth rate over the last five years, higher than its 6% annualized revenue growth.
+Graphic Packaging Holding’s EPS grew at a solid 10.2% compounded annual growth rate over the last five years, higher than its 5.6% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

-Diving into Graphic Packaging Holding’s quality of earnings can give us a better understanding of its performance.
+We can take a deeper look into Graphic Packaging Holding’s earnings to better understand the drivers of its performance.
 As we mentioned earlier, Graphic Packaging Holding’s operating margin declined this quarter but expanded by 3.6 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, Graphic Packaging Holding reported adjusted EPS of $0.58, down from $0.64 in the same quarter last year.
-Despite falling year on year, this print beat analysts’ estimates by 3.2%.
-Over the next 12 months, Wall Street expects Graphic Packaging Holding’s full-year EPS of $2.10 to shrink by 2.4%.
+In Q4, Graphic Packaging Holding reported adjusted EPS of $0.29, down from $0.59 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Graphic Packaging Holding’s full-year EPS of $1.80 to shrink by 2.6%.

 9. Cash Is King